A universal machine learning model for the electronic density of states: Results

 \begin{description} \item[\textbf{MPtrj}] Relaxation trajectories of bulk inorganic crystals dataset \cite{Deng2023} \item[\textbf{Matbench}] Bulk inorganic crystals from the Materials Project Database \cite{dunn_benchmarking_2020} \item[\textbf{Alexandria}] Relaxation trajectories of bulk inorganic crystals as well as 2D and 1D systems \cite{Schmidt2023} \item[\textbf{SPICE}] Drug-like molecules and peptides \citenum{east+23sd} \item[\textbf{MD22}] Molecular dynamics trajectories of peptides, DNA molecules, carbohydrates and fatty acids \cite{Chmiela2023} \item[\textbf{OC2020 (S2EF)}] Molecular relaxation trajectories on catalytically active surfaces \cite{Chanussot2021} \end{description}

 The errors of PET-MAD-DOS in these datasets are shown in \autoref{fig:mad_benchmark}, with further details of the error distributions in MAD illustrated in \autoref{fig:mad_errordistributions} which also provides a few representative example of DOS predictions, helping to relate the integrated errors to the visual quality of the predictions.
-Information regarding how the metrics are computed can be found in \autoref{sec:loss functions} of the Methods.
 Overall, the general performance trends of PET-MAD-DOS across the different datasets are similar to those of PET-MAD.
 For the MAD subsets, both models perform worst on the MC3D-random and MC3D-cluster subsets, likely due to the high chemical diversity in the subsets and the presence of several extreme cases of far-from-equilibrium configurations.
 The accuracy is especially poor for clusters, which have sharply-peaked DOS and often a highly nontrivial electronic structure.
-As shown in Figure \ref{fig:mad_errordistributions}, the error-distribution has a long tail, with a few high-error structures, but most of the structures having errors below 0.2 $\mathrm{eV^{-0.5}electrons^{-1}state}$.
+As shown in Figure \ref{fig:mad_errordistributions}, the error-distribution has a long tail, with a few high-error structures, but most of the structures having errors below 0.07 $\mathrm{eV^{-0.5}electrons^{-1}state}$.
 Considering the external datasets, \autoref{fig:mad_benchmark}b shows that PET-MAD-DOS performs best on MD22 and SPICE, which is consistent with the fact that the model performs better on the molecular part of the MAD dataset (SHIFTML subsets).
 Additionally, the performance of PET-MAD-DOS on the MAD dataset is comparable to that of the external datasets, highlighting both the chemical diversity of MAD and the ability of PET-MAD-DOS to capture the structure-property relationship in the extrapolative regime.
-Since the PET architecture does not impose any rotational constraints on the predictions, a rotated structure will not necessarily give the same prediction as the original structure despite the DOS being invariant to rotations.
-However, \autoref{fig:mad_benchmark} shows that the rotational discrepancy is two orders of magnitude smaller than the RMSE of the DOS.
-Therefore, the lack of rotational constraint does not impact the reliability of the model.
+Since the PET architecture does not impose any rotational constraints on the predictions, a rotated structure will not necessarily give the same prediction as the original structure despite the physical DOS being invariant to rotations.
+However, \autoref{fig:mad_benchmark} shows that the rotational discrepancy is two orders of magnitude smaller than the RMSE of the DOS. \black{Furthermore, recent works have shown that rotational discrepancies from rotationally unconstrained models have neglible impact on a model's performance in practical applications \cite{Langer_2024}.} Therefore, the lack of rotational constraint for PET-MAD-DOS does not impact the reliability of the model.